ScaleIT-Org/documentation/source/appguideline.md

 - [ ] [Meta Skeleton][17]

-As I mentioned before there are already some templates and [sidecars](#furtherReading) you should use to get started with your ScaleIT app.
-Before you start you should know the specified project's structure which all applications should follow to keep consistency and to orientate yourself faster through a project, developed by someone else.
+As mentioned before, there are already some templates and [sidecars](#furtherReading) you should use to get started with your ScaleIT app.
+It is recommended to get to know the specified project's structures which all applications should follow to keep consistency and to orientate yourself faster through a project, developed by someone else.
 Use [this][17] repo as your starting point.
-You can see the desired folder structure and templates for the documentation (e.g. Readme) ...
+You can see the desired folder structure and templates for the documentation (e.g. Readme).

     <app_name>
     ├── docker-compose.yml